Travel to Egypt

 Locals call their SIM cards “SIMs” or “Chips” and they can be purchased by showing your passport and visa stamp.
 You can get them from the mobile operators themselves or from several convenience stores.

 Free Wi-Fi is easily available in most hotels, restaurants and cafes.
-Just make sure to use a VPN service if you’re using free Wi-Fi hotspots to protect your personal information (here’s why it’s important)!
+Just make sure to use a VPN service if you’re using free Wi-Fi hotspots to protect your personal information (here’s why using a VPN is important)!

 Coworking in Egypt isn’t as popular as in European and North American countries, though you will find a few places in Cairo, Giza, Alexandria and Dahab.